-By now, everyone knows that you can perform a Quick Look preview on Mac by highlighting a file and pressing the Space bar.
-But did you know that it is possible to view multiple files at once using Quick Look?
+You most likely know that you can perform a Quick Look preview on Mac by highlighting a file and pressing the Space Bar.
+But did you know that it’s possible to view multiple files at once using Quick Look?

-How to view multiple files or photos in Quick Look
+View multiple files or photos at once in Quick Look

-You should now be able to view all of the selected files at once.
+- You will now be able to view all of the selected files at once.
 To view a single file in a bigger window, just click on it.
 And to return to the thumbnail view, press Command + Return once again.

-- Select the files you wish to preview
+- Select the files you wish to preview.

-Step 1: Open photos in Quick Look using Space bar
+- Open photos in Quick Look using the Space Bar.

-Step 2: Hold the ⌥ key to zoom in to actual size
+- Hold the Option key to zoom in to the actual size.

-Step 3: Use your cursor to pan around the image
+- Use your cursor to pan around the image.